aolsen356/outrigger-docs/docs/index.md

 The various projects within the Outrigger ecosystem provide simple to manage project environments for any technology and deployment architecture.
-These environments are based upon Docker and Outrigger helps you tie the pieces together to provide a stable foundation for project work that includes:
+These environments are based upon Docker, Outrigger helps you tie the pieces together to provide a stable foundation for project work that includes:

 * A Docker Machine based VM